Mentalis

 The mentalis muscle is a paired central muscle of the lower lip, situated at the tip of the chin.
 It originates from the mentum of the mandible, and inserts into the soft tissue of the chin.
-It is sometimes referred to as the "pouting muscle" due to it raising the lower lip and causing chin wrinkles.
+It is sometimes referred to as the "pouting muscle" (as in duck face) due to it raising the lower lip and causing chin wrinkles.

 Structure

 The mentalis muscle originates from the mental protuberance of the mandible near the midline.
 It inserts into the soft tissue and skin of the chin.

 Function

 The mentalis muscle causes a weak upward-inward movement of the soft tissue complex of the chin.
 This raises the central portion of the lower lip.
-In the setting of lip incompetence (the upper and lower lips do not touch each other at rest), the mentalis muscle contraction can bring temporary but strained oral competence.
+In the setting of lip incompetence (the upper and lower lips not touching each other at rest), the contraction of the mentalis muscle can bring temporary but strained oral competence.

 In conjunction with the orbicularis oris muscle (for the upper lip), the mentalis muscle allows the lips to "pout".
-Externally, the mentalis muscle contraction causes wrinkling and dimpling of the skin on the chin, as used in expressions of doubt or displeasure.
+Externally, contraction of the mentalis muscle causes wrinkling and dimpling of the skin on the chin, as used in expressions of doubt or displeasure.